colpal/dataEng-container-tools/README.md

   * `gcs_uri`: Required.
 The uri to which the object will be uploaded.
 If `running_local` is `True`, it is the path to a local file where the object will be written.
   * `default_file_type`: Optional.
 Defaults to `None`.
 If the uri does not have a file type ending, it will be assumed to be this type.
   * `dtype`: Optional.
 Defaults to `None`.
 A dictionary of (column: type) pairs.
+  * `metadata`: Optional dictionary.
+Defaults to an empty dictionary.
+The metadata to add to the object.
+Git hash is added automatically if `GITHUB_SHA` is set as an enviornment variable.
 * `upload_files_from_objects`: Uploads files to GCS from objects in memory:
   * `gcs_uris`: Required.
 The uris to which the objects will be uploaded.
 If `running_local` is `True`, it is the paths to local files where the objects will be written.
   * `default_file_types`: Optional.
 Defaults to `None`.
 A list of stings.
 If the uri an object does not have a file type ending, it will be assumed to be this type.